antoinemeeus/SearchBeerApp-VueCLI/README.md

 Small project to browse BrewDog beers.

-This uses the [punk](https://punkapi.com/) API to fetch the beers information.
+This uses the [punk](https://punkapi.com/) API to fetch the beer information.

 Enjoy!